shivani1494/expression-evaluator/README.md

 - is given as a string

 This is a service, that given a large set of expressions can:
-Print each of them as an expression tree
+-- Print each of them as an expression tree
-Evaluate all expressions and provide the results
+-- Evaluate all expressions and provide the results

-Is able to evaluate arithmetic expressions
-Is able to provide visualizations of arithmetic expressions Scales to handle millions of complex expressions with low latency.
+-- Is able to provide visualizations of arithmetic expressions -- Scales to handle millions of complex expressions with low latency.

 ## Evaluating expressions at scale